quanglenhutthanh/AI_ML_Learning/Deep Learning/Image Classifier/README.md

 - Optimizer is an algorithm that updates the model's parameters based on the gradients.
 It decides how to change the parameters to reduce the loss.

-- Train the classifier layers using backpropagation using the pre-trained network to get the features
+### Train the classifier layers using backpropagation using the pre-trained network to get the features
+We use pre-trained model for feature extraction, we train the classifier using back backpropagation.

+Backpropagation is the process used in neural network to minimize error in prediction.
+It helps to update the weights of the network to reduce loss value (the difference between predicted values and actual values).

 - Track the loss and accuracy on the validation set to determine the best hyperparameters